One of the most striking things for me as I watch tennis on the tv is the brilliant blue color of the courts. Why is this the case?

 When the US Open switched to the blue court, the United States Tennis Association (USTA) decided to switch all the hard courts to blue at major tennis events in the US.

-In 2005, when the US Open switched to the blue colour, the chief executive Arlen Kantarian said:
+In 2005, when the US Open switched to the blue color, the chief executive Arlen Kantarian said:

 “The new court colors have been tested and proven to enhance visibility of the ball for both players and fans.
 In addition, it provides an instant visual link between the US Open Series tournaments and the U.S. Open, helping to create a unified ‘regular season’ for tennis leading up to the U.S. Open.”Source: https://www.espn.com/sports/tennis/news/story?id=2061498